A mineral exploration company focused on the next Canadian gold discovery

 Chairman

 William Rand received a Bachelor of Commerce degree (Honours Economics) from McGill University, a law degree from Dalhousie University, a Master of Laws degree in international law from the London School of Economics and a Doctor of Laws honoris causa from Dalhousie University.
-Mr. Rand practiced securities law in Vancouver, British Columbia, for nearly 25 yearsbefore retiring in October 1992 to establish Rand Edgar Capital Corp., an investment/banking, venture capital company
+William practiced securities law in Vancouver, British Columbia, for nearly twenty five years before retiring in October 1992 to establish Rand Edgar Capital Corp., an investment/banking, venture capital company.
+William has played critical role in the success of the Lundin Mining Group and currently acts as Chairman of NGEx Minerals.

 Chris Taylor